JeffHeck/SchoolDataProject/pagesManual/TaxesReport/report_state_school_taxes_2021-2022.md

 From recent surveys, the author estimates that 95-99% of WA voters have misconceptions of the State School Part 1 and Part 2 property tax categories on their property tax bills.
 They think that the taxes collected for these 2 categories are sent to the State and the State then sends a small portion (10-20%) back to their local school district while the other 80-90% of those State School taxes collected go to other school districts or other uses somewhere in the State.
-However, in actuality (except for a dozen school districts out of the 295 school districts in WA) 100% of property taxpayers' State School Parts 1&2 taxes are returned to their local school district.
+However, in actuality (except for 11 school districts out of the 295 school districts in WA) 100% of property taxpayers' State School Parts 1&2 taxes are returned to their local school district.
 And in fact the State needs to send substantially more to their local school district often on the order of 4 to 5 times as much as the State School tax amounts collected.
 This extra State funding is primarily from State Sales Tax taxpayers.